Finnish national road 2: Current route

 The initial section of the new highway from Helsinki to Karkkila was built between 1942 and 1957, and the section from Karkkila to Pori was completed in the late 1950s and early 1960s.
 The section between Helsinki and Karkkila was built on uneven terrain, resulting in a great deal of rock cutting.
-The leading politician of the Social Democrats, Väinö Tanner, owned a farm in the northern part of Espoo and was said to have influenced the alignment of the road, so this section of the road was once commonly known as "Tannerin tieksi", or Tanner's Road.
+The leading politician of the Social Democrats, Väinö Tanner, owned a farm in the northern part of Espoo and was said to have influenced the alignment of the road, so this section of the road was once commonly known as "Tannerin tie", or Tanner's Road.

 The road was constructed to a width of 8 m according to the standards of the time, making it narrower than newer highways.
 When it was completed, the section between Ring III and Olkkala was dangerous due to its winding and hilly nature.
 Therefore, in the mid 1970s, a new, slightly longer but smoother route was built from road 1 via Palojärvi to Olkkala.
 The initial section of the old road, called Vihdintie, was numbered to regional road 120.
 Later the only dangerous part between Olkkala and Karkkila was completed as a bypass road in 1997.
 The seven-kilometer section between Pori and Friitala was also widened to a four-lane road in the late 1990s.

 The section from Pori to Mäntyluoto did not get a highway number until 1996.
 The road was previously regional road 265.
 This section is very straight but narrow and the road's speed limit in that section is 80 km/h.